 School Counseling Master’s Degree Virtual Information Session

-We invite you to learn more about our School Counseling master’s degree program by participating in our virtual information session on Wednesday, June 23rd at 1:30pm EST!
+We invite you to learn more about School Counseling Master’s Degree program by participating in our virtual information session.
 You will have the opportunity to chat with the program director and admissions personnel throughout the webinar.

-We invite you to learn more about our 12 premier graduate programs as well as the admissions and financial aid process at Assumption by participating in our webinar.
-You will have the opportunity to chat with the graduate admissions and financial aid personnel throughout the webinar.
+We invite you to learn more about School Counseling Certificate of Advanced Graduate Study program by participating in our virtual information session.
+You will have the opportunity to chat with the program director and admissions personnel throughout the webinar.

 An Ideal Place to Learn

 Two MA tracks available: School Counselor and School Social Work/ School Adjustment Counselor